-Once you’ve made a few pieces and you are hooked you will discover that people are selling their needle felted pieces and you will understandably wonder if you can make any money and if so how to make money needle felting.
-This is especially going to happen when you find yourself knee deep in finished felted projects and not know what to do with them.
+Once you’ve made a few pieces and you are hooked you will discover that people are selling their needle-felted pieces and you will understandably wonder if you can make any money and if so how to make money needle felting.
+This is especially going to happen when you find yourself knee-deep in finished felted projects and not know what to do with them.

 Yes, you can make money felting fuzzy things.
 I know many crafters who make a good living selling their items and the kits and their books online.
-I don’t think it’s the easiest a way of making a living.
+I don’t think it’s the easiest way of making a living.
 And you may need some form of support either from a partner or other work while you’re building up your brand.
 I think therefore is and against doing it which I’ve discussed below along with how and where to sell your items.

-There is a big difference between making money needle felting and earning a full-time income from it.
+There is a big difference between making money from needle felting and earning a full-time income from it.
 There are lots of questions that you need to ask yourself such as do you really want to do this full-time?
 Would you lose your enjoyment of it if you had to?
 And would it damage your health constantly needle felting?
 And then there are the more practical questions such as how would you go about making money?
 Could you make enough money?
 And where do you sell your items?

 How To Make Money Needle Felting

 Top 6 Things To Do To Make Money Felting

 You can sell your felted items in various places as mentioned below.

 - Work on Commission

 Rather than creating lots of things you can get commissioned work.
 This way you will know you are going to sell the item and not spend time on things you may not sell or may not sell for a while.
 Having a contract and a deposit is a good idea here.